zolfagharipour/Pong_ai/README.md

 ## Features 🚀

-✅ **Real-Time Pong Gameplay** – Classic Pong with enhanced physics.
+- **Real-Time Pong Gameplay** – Classic Pong with enhanced physics.
-✅ **AI Opponent with Ball** Trajectory Prediction – The AI calculates where the ball will land and moves accordingly.
+- **AI Opponent with Ball** Trajectory Prediction – The AI calculates where the ball will land and moves accordingly.
-✅ **Dynamic Ball Speed** – The ball's speed increases based on where it hits the paddle, making the game more unpredictable.
+- **Dynamic Ball Speed** – The ball's speed increases based on where it hits the paddle, making the game more unpredictable.
-✅ **AI Vision Limitation** – The AI can only "see" the game state every 1 second, adding a unique challenge.
+- **AI Vision Limitation** – The AI can only "see" the game state every 1 second, adding a unique challenge.
-✅ **Configurable Settings** – Modify AI behavior, physics, and game parameters in config.py.
+- **Configurable Settings** – Modify AI behavior, physics, and game parameters in config.py.
 ## Installation 🔧
-1. Install Python (If not installed)
+**1. Install Python (If not installed)**

 Check if Python is installed:
 ```bash